adfrontend-task/task/README.md

 # Task (template)
 Template repository used for creating FDND tasks.
+Replace the contents [README.md](README.md) (this file) when you create a new task.

 ## Folder structure
 Task uses a standard folder structure following convention described in [conventions/folder-structure.md](https://github.com/fdnd/conventions/blob/master/folder-structure.md).
 Feel free to remove folders if you're creating a task without scaffolding.